Cariamiformes: taxon details and analytics

 Cariamiformes

-This proposal has been confirmed by a 2014 study of whole genomes of 48 representative bird species.
-This analysis shows that the Cariamiformes are basal among extant Australaves, while falcons are next most basal; in combination with the fact that the most basal branch of Afroaves (Hieraves, i.e. Accipitriformes and owls) is also predatory, it is inferred that the common ancestor of 'core landbirds' (Telluraves) was an apex predator.
+This proposal has been confirmed by molecular phylogenetics.
+The Cariamiformes are sister to the remaining extant Australaves.
+Falcons are then sister to the remaining Australaves, the parrots and Passeriformes.
+In combination with the fact that the Hieraves, which are sister to all other Afroaves lineages, are also predatory, it is inferred that the common ancestor of 'core landbirds' (Telluraves) was an apex predator.
 However, some researchers like Darren Naish feel that this assessment is biased towards the more well known, predatory representatives of the clade, and indeed at least one form, Strigogyps, appears to have been herbivorous.

-Molecular phylogenetic studies have shown that Cariamiformes is basal to the Falconiformes, Psittaciformes and Passeriformes:
+Molecular phylogenetic studies have shown that Cariamiformes is sister to the Falconiformes, Psittaciformes and Passeriformes:

 ...